Conditions comorbid to autism: Sleep disorders

-If not addressed, severe sleep disorders can exacerbate ASD behaviors such as self-injury; however, there are no Food and Drug Administration-approved pharmacological treatments for pediatric insomnia at this time.
+There are no Food and Drug Administration-approved pharmacological treatments for pediatric insomnia at this time.

-Studies have found abnormalities in the physiology of melatonin and circadian rhythm in people with autism spectrum disorders (ASD).
-These physiological abnormalities include lower concentrations of melatonin or melatonin metabolites in ASDs compared to controls.
-Some evidence suggests that melatonin supplements improve sleep patterns in children with autism but robust, high-quality studies are overall lacking.
+Studies have found abnormalities in the physiology of melatonin and circadian rhythm in people with autism.

-Tinnitus
+Strabismus

-According to one study, 35% of people who are autistic would be affected by tinnitus, which is much higher than in the general population.
+According to several studies, there is a high prevalence of strabismus in autistic individuals, with rates 3–10 times that of the general population.

 Tourette syndrome

 The prevalence of Tourette syndrome among individuals who are autistic is estimated to be 6.5%, higher than the 2% to 3% prevalence for the general population.
 Several hypotheses for this association have been advanced, including common genetic factors and dopamine, glutamate or serotonin abnormalities.

 Tuberous sclerosis

 Tuberous sclerosis is a rare genetic disorder that causes benign tumors to grow in the brain as well as in other vital organs.
 It has a consistently strong association with the autism spectrum.
 One to four percent of autistic people also have tuberous sclerosis.
 Studies have reported that between 25% and 61% of individuals with tuberous sclerosis meet the diagnostic criteria for autism with an even higher proportion showing features of a broader pervasive developmental disorder.